 Observing these guidelines will help provide consistency across all our partner applications and help ensure that our shared users have positive experiences.

 Please follow your own brand colors, font, and style.
 For mentions of your partnership with SAP Concur, please refer to our SAP Concur brand guidelines.

 This guide also includes some suggestions on how to ensure your site is Section 508 compliant.
 At SAP Concur, we work hard to make sure our critical services are available and usable by every employee at the companies who use our products.
-From private companies to government agencies, we have a wide range of users with varying levels of abilities.
-Observing accessibility best practices in your product helps us meet our commitment to provide quality software to our entire user base.

 This section provides guidelines for the process for an administrator to connect their company’s SAP Concur instance your application.
 A “user” (described generically within this document) for Enterprise applications is the company administrator (for more information on permissions required to activate an Enterprise application, please refer to the activation guide).
 Note that not all steps below will apply to all applications.
 This guide, however, attempts to cover the common variations.

 The connection flow begins from the SAP Concur App Center.
 Once the user has accepted the terms of the connection, the user will be redirected to your site.

 Step 1 Connect

 The following guidelines should be used to develop your connection user experience and will be used to evaluate your application during the certification process.

 The Terms & Conditions for your application will differ between Enterprise and Consumer applications.
 Enterprise applications require an additional, company-wide authorization.